Coir: Agricultural and horticultural uses

 Coco fibre can be re-used up to three times with little loss of yield.
 Coco fibre from diseased plants should not be re-used unless sterilization is thorough.

 Other uses

 Oil and fluid absorption

 Due to its superior absorption capabilities when compared to products made of clay, silica and diatomaceous earth-based absorbents, dry coconut coir pith is gaining popularity as an oil and fluid absorbent.
 Many other absorbents have to be mined, whereas coconut coir pith is a waste product in abundance in countries where coconut is a major agriculture product.

+In the 2024 Manila Bay oil spill, the DILG Bataan appealed for hay, hair and coconut coir pith (husk) to process into oil booms as absorbent for the Philippine Coast Guard's cleanup operations.

 Animal bedding

 Coconut coir pith is also used as a bedding in litter boxes, animal farms and pet houses to absorb animal waste.

 Construction material

 Coconut fiber (coir) is used as a construction material because the natural fibers are eco-friendly.
-Additionally, coconut fiber (CF) is resistant to thermal conductivity, is very tough, ductile, durable, renewable and inexpensive.
+Additionally, coconut fiber (CF) has low thermal conductivity, is very tough, ductile, durable, renewable and inexpensive.
 It was observed in an experimental study that by partially replacing 2% of cement with CF, the compressive strength of the concrete is increased.